SimonKO9/python-k8s-example/README.md

 2. Gitlab pipeline can be developed further to support multiple environments and different workflows, e.g. automatically deploy to dev environment from `main` (replaces `master` to build more inclusive work environments).
 3. Instead of managing AWS access credentials for CI/CD pipelines, one may decide to deploy a Gitlab worker within AWS (or even within Kubernetes) with a role having all the relevant permissions.
 4. Bake a Docker+kubectl docker image instead of installing kubectl on top of plain docker image in pipeline.
+5. Deployment is allowed from any branch (although it's manual for any other than default branch), but your organization may favor more strict rules.
+Rules must be adjusted in such cases.